peepoostpin/javascript-console-games/README.md

 # javascript-console-games
 so here are javascirpt console games1

-always run in console on about:blank
+very cool because it can be run in every website and it cant get unblocked